KevinKib/SM63PracticeHack/README.md

 **half**: Half fills the water, to the value 5000.

 **empty**: Empties the water, to the value 0.

+**infinite**: Sets the water to be infinite, always keeping it to 10000.

 **number**: Any number between 0 and 10000.